selenium-cucumber/selenium-cucumber-ruby/README.md

 selenium-cucumber : Automation Tesing Using Ruby

-selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test web applications.
+selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web and Android Apps.
-It enables you to write and execute automated acceptance tests of web apps.
+It enables you to write and execute automated acceptance/unit tests.
 It is cross-platform, open source and free.
 Automate your test cases with minimal coding.
 [More Details](http://seleniumcucumber.info/)